 For example, you might find a free bookcase that needs a bit of elbow grease.
 Take the time to make the free item more attractive, then sell it for a profit.

 You can find paid research studies, including medical studies and student surveys, in most locations.
 Many of these studies are offered by colleges and universities, so you could look up a university near you to find paid study opportunities.

 You can also search for medical study options in your area through ClinicalTrials.gov.

-Most research studies pay between $50 to $300 per day, according to Miami Clinical Research.
-Some may pay in gift cards, such as an Amazon gift card.
+Most clinical research studies pay around $17 to $35 per hour, according to the job marketplace ZipRecruiter.
+Some companies may pay in gift cards, such as an Amazon gift card.

 14. Turn coins into cash